daattali/beautiful-jekyll/_posts/2017-07-23-nsx-dfw-rule-cut-access-to-vcenter.md

 ---
 layout: post
 published: true
-title: NSX DFW rule cut access to vCenter
+title: NSX DFW rule - lost access to vCenter
 ---
 I was playing with NSX recently and testing the distributed firewall (DFW) that allows for east-west firewalling, aka micro-segmentation.